-Last summer we told you about the R22 phase out and with warmer temperatures approaching, Midway Services wanted to remind you of your courses of action.
+In 2016 we told you about the R22 phase out and with cooling season approaching, Stevenson Service Experts wanted to remind you of your choices.

 RECAP:

-If you have an air conditioning system installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.
+If you have an AC system installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-Beginning in 2010, the making and importing of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.
+Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

 HIGHLIGHTS:

-You can purchase recycled R22 now for existing air conditioners that use this certain refrigerant.
+You can purchase recycled R22 now for existing air conditioning systems that use this particular refrigerant.

-The cost of R22 is going up because of the decreasing supply, and won’t be obtainable for use at all by 2020.
+The cost of R22 is going up because of the decreasing supply, and will no longer be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was made before January 2010, you have a few options:
+If your AC equipment was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was made before January 2010, you have a couple options:

-1) Invest in an upgraded, more environmentally-friendly system, which can use the approved AC refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which uses the approved AC refrigerant.

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
-Understand, though, this is not recommended because it could invalidate your warranty(ies).
+2) Call a professional to replace the parts in your current air conditioner to help make it compatible with approved air conditioner refrigerant.
+Keep in mind, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the trouble of your refrigerant being phased-out, or you don’t want to worry about the soaring costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Midway Services today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Stevenson Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioner, just in time for spring!